rsdoiel/antenna/archives/2025/columns_2025.30.md

 **@Dave Winer's Scripting News** (date: 2025-07-29, from: Dave Winer's Scripting News)

-Now here's the real reason I need WordLand and if you write for WordPress sites, I think you'll want it too.
-It's because WordPress is like the Microsoft Word of web writing.
+Now here's the real reason I need <a href="https://wordland.social/">WordLand</a> and if you write for WordPress sites, I think you'll want it too.
+It's because WordPress is like the <a href="https://en.wikipedia.org/wiki/Microsoft_Word">Microsoft Word</a> of web writing.
 If you ask someone how they do their site, in 2025, it's probably going to be WordPress.
 So if someone invites you to write a guest post on their blog, chances are pretty good I can write it in WordLand, and it'll be archived in my collection of writing, and easy for me to find, because that's what WordLand does for writers.
 So I was able to create the new post on the WordCamp site in less than a minute, and it was completely painless.
 And that's the point.
 Here's the screen shot:

 <br>